Migration Guide¶

 acme4j 2.0 fully supports the ACMEv2 protocol.
 Sadly, the ACMEv2 protocol is a major change.

 There is no easy recipe to migrate your code to acme4j 2.0.
-I recommend to have a look at the example, and read this documentation.
+I recommend taking a look at the example, and read this documentation.
 Altogether, it shouldn't be too much work to update your code, though.